Suddenly, it is the end of the pregnancy.

 So there you have it; those are the 12 things I would add to a Dad hospital survival kit.

-I have been through it, and I know the kind of things you need to keep you entertained, relaxed, and maintained throughout the birth, as your partner screams in agony.
+I have been through it, and I know the things you need to keep you entertained, relaxed, and maintained throughout the birth, as your partner screams in agony.

 I’ll repeat it.
 It is imperative to remember number 10 on this list!
 It scores you some serious relationship points!

 Can you think of anything else that should be in this bag?
-Did you take something that really helped you out during childbirth?
+Did you take something that helped you out during childbirth?
 If so, please contact us, or leave a reply below, and we may even add it in!

 Good luck with the birth!
 Look after each other.